hinzundcode/cyberdesk/README.md

 ```

 4. calibrate your camera/projector with `python calibrate.py`
+5. generate and print some markers with (`python generate-markers.py`)
-5. run an example program, for example `python mirror.py`
+6. run an example program like `python mirror.py`
-6. have fun!
+7. have fun!